-regions of Central Asia, and their 12-country range includes Afghanistan, Russia, India, China, Bhutan, Nepal, Mongolia, and Pakistan¹.
+Snow leopards live in the snowy mountain regions of Central Asia, and their 12-country range includes Afghanistan, Russia, India, China, Bhutan, Nepal, Mongolia, and Pakistan[sc:1].
 Their habitat exists between 9,800 and 17,000 feet above sea level on these mountains, where the treeline ends and the snowline starts.
 Unfortunately, these beautiful cats are now endangered and need humanity’s help to recover.
-The following are a number of reasons why snow leopards have become endangered.

 As temperatures continue to warm, snow leopards need to move to higher and higher elevations to find suitable habitat along with their prey.
 As vegetation becomes more scarce at higher elevations, so do the leopard’s prey that depend upon that habitat.

 - Poaching: Snow leopards have beautiful fur that is especially valued in Central Asia, Eastern Europe, and Russia.
 Their bones and body parts are also used in traditional Asian medicine and they are captured for the pet trade in Central Asia.
 Due to the poverty experienced by many in these areas, poaching by local residents serves as a source of income to meet basic family needs[sc:2].

 - Retribution Killings: As the snow leopard’s natural prey has become more scarce, the snow leopards have resorted to killing livestock in order to survive[sc:2].
 Farmers may feel that they have few options to prevent future attacks on their animals but to kill the snow leopards.

 - Loss of prey and habitat: As keeping livestock represents an important livelihood to farmers in local communities, there is an incentive for them to increase their herd size[sc:2].
 Keeping these larger herds has led to overgrazing in the habitat that they share with wild sheep and goats, and contributes to a decrease in prey numbers for snow leopards.